davidng82/vihsd/README.md

 ## Dataset

+The **ViHSD** dataset used in this project was taken from the following repository: [ViHSD Dataset](https://github.com/sonlam1102/vihsd).

-The **ViHSD** dataset is made up of comments related to entertainment, celebrities, and social issues.
-The comments are labeled as either *CLEAN* or *OFFENSIVE*, allowing for binary classification.
+- **Description**: The dataset consists of user comments related to entertainment, celebrities, and social issues from various Vietnamese Facebook pages and YouTube videos.
+- **Size**: 31,706 comments labeled as either *CLEAN* or *OFFENSIVE*.
+- **Data Splitting**: The dataset was divided into train, validation, and test sets using a 7:1:2 ratio.

 ## Results